burgesQ/gommon/README.md

 ## What

-publuc gommon go modules.
-Credits to Frafos GmbH.
+public gommon go modules.
+Credit to Frafos GmbH.

 ## Use it